 This output measure is a count of unique eligible program participants1 living in a community setting, including wait list individuals.
-The number of people served in the community does not include those served in private Intermediate Care Facilities (ICF/DDs).
-The standard set by the Legislature for this measure is that 43,990 people should be served in the community.
-FY 2005/2006 performance for this measure indicates that 45,329 people were served in the community.
+The number of people served in the community does not include those served in private Intermediate Care Facilities (ICF/DDs), and includes those who meet criteria for agency services under F.S.
+393, but may not necessarily be Medicaid eligible or potential waiver enrollees and includes individuals on the wait list.
+The standard set by the Legislature for this measure is that 45,521 people should be served in the community.
+FY 2006/2007 performance data for this measure reflects that 49,340 people were served in the community.
 Prior years' growth rates were used to project performance..